GE eyes oil & gas technology buys, deals; sees more orders

-SINGAPORE, June 6 (Reuters) - General Electric Co’s oil and gas unit aims to boost its order book by 5-10 percent in the next few years by buying technology and securing more deals from companies pursuing deepwater, liquefied natural gas (LNG) and unconventional projects, senior executives said on Wednesday.
+SINGAPORE (Reuters) - General Electric Co’s (GE.N) oil and gas unit aims to boost its order book by 5-10 percent in the next few years by buying technology and securing more deals from companies pursuing deepwater, liquefied natural gas (LNG) and unconventional projects, senior executives said on Wednesday.

 “We want to get broader and deeper.”